mintedreward/heartmail/README.md

-# OpenSPV
+# Coasian SPV

-OpenSPV is an implementation of Simplified Payment Verification (SPV) as described in the Bitcoin white paper [1].
+Coasian SPV is an implementation of Simplified Payment Verification (SPV) as described in the Bitcoin white paper [1].

 Goals: